-The data gathered during routine eye exams becomes part of your medical record.
+The information gathered during routine eye exams becomes part of your medical record.
 These documents are a valuable resource that tracks changes over time and notes recurring problems or potential areas of concern.

 Many people are confused by these terms and are uncertain where to turn to meet their eye health and vision needs.

-These professionals are medical doctors who perform diagnostic, preventive, and restorative care for all types of eye health issues.
+These professionals are medical doctors who are trained to perform diagnostic testing, provide preventive care and surgical treatment for all types of eye health issues through ophthalmology medical residency training.
 Some specialize in specific conditions or surgical procedures.